danhilse/s3u/README.md

 7. **Rename mode** - Choose how to apply the rename prefix (replace, prepend, or append)
 8. **Output format** - Choose between output formats for clipboard
 9. **Concurrency** - Optionally enable concurrent uploads for speed
+10. **Subfolder handling** - Choose how to handle subfolders in the upload directory

 ## Folder Management